-2.1 Support materials
+Support materials

-Cambridge syllabuses, past question papers and examiner reports to cover the last examination series are on the Syllabus and Support Materials DVD, which we send to all Cambridge schools.
+We send Cambridge syllabuses, past question papers and examiner reports to cover the last examination series to all Cambridge schools.

 You can also go to our public website at www.cie.org.uk/igcse to download current and future syllabuses together with specimen papers or past question papers and examiner reports from one series.